Aristotle thought that Philosophy begins in wonder.

 upon which they based their lives.
 About

-the time of Socrates many Greeks were coming to disbelieve in those
+the time of Socrates many Greeks were coming to question and even to disbelieve in those

 stories and when they no longer believed they were at a loss as to how